deveshm/connormcgarr.github.io/_posts/2018-01-12-Zero-To-Hero.md

 How Did I Document My PWK/OSCP machines?
 --
 Most blogs talk about the technical skills required- but I believe documentation is far superior in notoriety.
 OneNote is going to be your best friend.
-I recommend OneNote 2016.I also recommend 3 computer monitors for this whole journey!
+I recommend OneNote 2016!
+I also recommend 3 computer monitors for this whole journey!
 1 for your Kali machine, 1 for OneNote, and 1 for the videos/PDF.
 I created an example template on how I documented my findings below.
-I found this method to be the most effective (these are fake IP addresses, so don't even try it):
+I found this method to be the most effective (these are fake IP addresses, so don't even try it) Remember though- you will need to document your findings in a formal report with your PWK machines and coursework for 5 bonus points on the exam.
+OSCP will also need to be put into a formal document.
+OneNote is great for fast taking notes and easy reference.:

 <img src="{{ site.url }}{{ site.baseurl }}/images/Screenshot.png" alt="">